Part of the

 I have lived on the Chester Road all my life and that is over eight years, now.
 I was born here in 1936, in April.
 I bet your arithmetic is good enough.
 And if it is, you'll be able to work out that now we are in 1944.
 You are with me on a nice, warm, sunny day towards the end of August.
 I start my new school next week, in Sutton.
 But it's still the summer holidays at the moment.

 Today is not too long after D-Day, two or three months ago.
 And at about that same time, my brother drove up, from the direction of Monte Cassino, right through the middle of Rome, the day after it was liberated.
-He wrote and told us it had been "a moving experience".
+He wrote and told us about that and said it had been "a moving experience".

 I BET it was!
 I saw him in my mind's eye with his mates, in all their lorries with their big guns being towed behind, leaning out, waving and grinning, as they went through the streets.
 While pretty Italian girls offered them glasses of chianti and threw flowers and blew kisses at them.
 And all the vast crowd yelling and cheering with joy and excitement and waving flags and handkerchieves.
 And then....